-During the year ended December 31, 2022, we recorded provision for credit losses of \$(69.3) million, of which \$(44.2) million has been excluded from Distributable Earnings consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings referenced above.
-Pursuant to our existing policy for reporting Distributable Earnings referenced above, during the year ended December 31, 2022, we recorded a \$0.5 million recovery of amounts previously written off in a prior period on a discounted payoff.
-Additionally, during the year ended December 31, 2022, we recorded \$(25.6) million in write-offs, which we included in Distributable Earnings because we did not collect all amounts due at the time the loans were resolved.
-During the year ended December 31, 2022, we recorded a \$(18.8) million loss on early extinguishment of debt, which has been excluded from Distributable Earnings consistent with certain one-time expenses pursuant to our existing policy for reporting Distributable Earnings as a helpful indicator in assessing the overall run-rate operating performance of our business.
+During the year ended December 31, 2023, we recorded provision for credit losses of \$(104.8) million, which has been excluded from Distributable Earnings, consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings referenced above.
+During the year ended December 31, 2023, we recorded \$(3.4) million in depreciation and amortization on REO and related intangibles, which has been excluded from Distributable Earnings consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings referenced above.
+During the year ended December 31, 2023, we recorded a \$0.2 million gain on early extinguishment of debt, which has been excluded from Distributable Earnings consistent with certain one-time events pursuant to our existing policy for reporting Distributable Earnings.